 Short bio

-Malkhi is a Professor in the Department of Computer Science of UCSB since 2024, and a Distinguished Scientist of Chainlink Labs since 2022.
+Dr. Malkhi’s work over two decades brought scientific innovation into fruition in several industrial leadership positions.
+Currently, Malkhi serves as a Distinguished Scientist of Chainlink Labs, and a consultant to Espresso Systems, Nubit, and Spacecoin.
 Formerly, she was the CTO of Diem Association and Lead Researcher at Novi Financial from 2019 to 2022.
 In 2014, she co-founded VMware Research and became a Principal Researcher at VMware until June 2019.
 Prior to that, Malkhi was a partner principal researcher at Microsoft Research, 2004-2014; a tenured Associate Professor of the Hebrew University of Jerusalem, and a senior researcher at AT&T Labs.

 Selected academic roles and distinctions: